dyo/dyo/README.md

 ## dio.createStore

-Alot like redux createStore or rather it's exactly like redux createStore with the addition of `.connect` that accepts a render insance or a component and mount with which to update everytime the store is updated.
+Alot like the redux createStore or rather it's exactly like redux createStore with the addition of `.connect` that accepts a render insance or a component and mount with which to update everytime the store is updated.
 Which is mostly a short hand for creating a listerner with `.subscribe`